Updated June 2026: This article was rewritten and refreshed for accuracy and relevance.

 What This Means for SMBs

-Small and mid-size businesses that monitor enterprise technology trends gain a practical advantage: they can adopt tools earlier in the downmarket cycle, when competition for those capabilities is lower and implementation partners are still relatively scarce.
+Small and mid-size businesses that monitor enterprise technology trends can adopt tools earlier in the downmarket cycle, when competition for those capabilities is lower and implementation partners are still relatively scarce.
 A 50-person professional services firm that deployed a SIEM in 2021 had a meaningful security advantage over competitors still running basic antivirus.
 That window closes as the tools become standard.

 The more immediate consideration is compatibility.
-As SMBs grow and seek contracts with larger enterprises — or in regulated sectors like defense, healthcare, or finance — they're increasingly expected to operate on enterprise-compatible platforms, meet compliance requirements, and demonstrate security controls that were historically enterprise concerns.
+As SMBs grow and seek contracts with larger enterprises, or in regulated sectors like defense, healthcare, or finance, theythe expectation to operate on enterprise-compatible platforms, meet compliance requirements, and demonstrate security controls that were historically enterprise concerns comes with the territory.
 Choosing the right technology foundation early avoids expensive migrations later.

 Work with Stratify IT on Enterprise Technology Strategy